Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

     }
     ```

--   Get the default voice by using the `DefaultVoice` property.
+-   Get the default voice by using the `DefaultVoice` property

     TTS synthesizes the text using the default voice, if you do not set the language and the voice type as parameters of the `AddText()` method of the `Tizen.Uix.Tts.TtsClient` class: